Vilna Ghetto: 1941: Establishment of the ghetto

 The area designated for the ghetto was the old Jewish quarter in the center of the city.
 While Vilna never had a ghetto per se except for some very limited restrictions on the movement and settlement of Jews during the Middle Ages, the area chosen by the Nazis for their ghetto was predominantly and historically inhabited by Jews.
 The Nazis split the area into two Jewish quarters (Large Ghetto and Small Ghetto), with a non-ghetto corridor running down Deutschegasse (Niemiecka or Vokiečių) Street.

 On 6–7 September 1941, the Nazis herded the remaining 20,000 Jews into the two ghettos by evicting them from their homes, during which 3,700 were killed.
-Converts, "half-Jews" and spouses of Jews were also forced into the ghetto.
+Converts, "half-Jews", and spouses of Jews were also forced into the ghetto.
 The move to the ghetto was extremely hurried and difficult, and Jews were not allowed to use transportation, being able to take only what they were physically able to carry.

-The first Aktion was called the Gelb Schein (yellow pass) Aktion as the Germans delivered 3,000 passes to workers and their families and let 12,000 people on the ghetto.
+The first Aktion was called the Gelb Schein (yellow pass) Aktion as the Germans delivered 3,000 passes to workers and their families and let 12,000 people into the ghetto.
 Between 25 and 27 October 1941, 3,781 people who did not have this pass were killed in Ponary.

 The two-ghetto arrangement made it easier for the Nazis to control what the victims knew of their fate beforehand, facilitating the Nazis' goal of total extermination.
 A two-ghetto model was also used in Warsaw.
 Like the other Jewish ghettos Nazi Germany set up during World War II, the Vilnius Ghetto was created both to dehumanise the people and to exploit its inmates as slave labor.
-Conditions were intended to be extremely poor and crowded, subjecting inhabitants to unsanitary conditions, disease and daily death.
+Conditions were intended to be extremely poor and crowded, subjecting inhabitants to unsanitary conditions, disease, and daily death.

-1942: Quiet period
+1942: quiet period

 Health care

 Jewish Vilna was known for its distinguished medical tradition, which inmates of the ghetto managed to maintain to some degree during the Holocaust.
 As with most ghettos established by the Germans, a sign was put right outside in front stating: "Achtung!
 Seuchengefahr" ("Attention!
 Danger of Infection").
 Mortality rates did, indeed, increase in the Vilna Ghetto as compared with before the war.
 However, due largely to the efforts of the ghetto's Health Department, the Vilna Ghetto had no major epidemics despite malnourishment, cold, and overcrowding.
 According to Dr. Lazar Epstein, head of Sanitary-Epidemiological Section of the ghetto's Health Department, the inmates of the ghetto, left to their own devices, could have lived a very long time, certainly to the end of the war, despite the numerous privations.